 - A regular Progress Review Form (PR Form) to monitor LA progress and identify support and challenge needs

-- Each local authority has a nominated Programme Adviser
+- Each local authority had a nominated Programme Adviser

-- A programme of In-depth sessions to look at issues, barriers and solutions in detail
+- A programme of In-depth sessions looked at issues, barriers and solutions in detail

 - Childcare Matters information sessions for all types of early years and childcare provider.

-- Training and info for providers: flexible staffing, occupancy rates, business remodelling, economies of scale and scope.
+- Training and information for providers: flexible staffing, occupancy rates, business remodelling, economies of scale and scope.